Switzerland warns against seizing Russian billions to pay for Ukraine’s reconstruction

 A separate idea to raise money for Ukraine’s reconstruction has been to impose price caps on Russian oil, but take the difference between the cap and the market price and pay it into escrow accounts that can be spent on Ukraine.

-A related idea is to heavily tax Russian energy imports to use and use the duties paid to fund the reconstruction and reparations.
+A related idea is to heavily tax Russian energy imports and use the duties paid to fund the reconstruction and reparations.

 Ukraine on June 6 threw what could be a major wrench in the works of a Turkey-mediated plan to open shipping corridors out of Ukrainian ports when Kyiv officials said it would take six months to ... more